18 AUG 2018

 A Flock Between Pastures was started in October 2014.
 I was 3 months into recovering from a car wreck that should have killed me when a Silver Sebright rooster showed up and adopted me.
 In August 2015, a yearling Blue India peacock appeared in the yard I had made for the Sebright rooster and the chickens that I gathered to keep him company.
 After a month of no one claiming him and him not leaving, I bought 2 peahens to keep him company.

 When the sanctuary started, I had a full-time job with benefits.
 As of June 2017, I no longer have that job due to harassment and discrimination against me for being disable.
-To make sure the birds of the sanctuary keep getting fed, I regularly have merchandise available at our Redbubble shop.
-To support myself, I have a Storenvy shop (in the process of moving it to this site) where I sell my original artwork, and I am also open for commissions.
-I also sell feathers from the birds after they molt every autumn, as well as eggs for incubation or eating during all seasons except winter (the hens don't lay during winter and I don't feel the need to create conditions that keep them laying year round - everyone needs a break sometimes).
+To make sure the birds of the sanctuary keep getting fed, I regularly have merchandise available at our Redbubble shop and our direct shop, Avenoir.
+To support myself, I have a Storenvy shop and a direct shop, Gnossienne, where I sell my original artwork.
+I am also open for commissions.
+Eggs for incubation or eating are available during all seasons except winter (the hens don't lay during winter and I don't feel the need to create conditions that keep them laying year round - everyone needs a break sometimes).
 I will be selling both chicken chicks and peachicks starting in 2018, but that will only be for people who can come pick them up.
 I will not ship any chicks out of state.

 All estimates are free and flexible according to materials and scheduling.